nebari-dev/nebari/docs/source/02_get_started/02_setup.md

 TODO: explain in more detail which parts can be tested by the local deployment.
 And which QHub components cannot be.

 ### Compatibility
-QHUb local deployment is **only compatible with Linux Operating Systems**.
+Currently, **QHUb local deployment is only compatible with Linux Operating Systems**.
 The primary limitation for the installation on macOS relates to [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/networking/#known-limitations-use-cases-and-workarounds) being unable to route traffic to containers.
 Theoretically, the installation of HyperKit Driver could solve the issue, although the proposed solution has not yet been tested.